UPDATE: The Bolivian Legal Framework

 - The respect to the private initiative and the legal certainty.

-Therefore, in order to eliminate poverty and social and economical exclusion for the achievement of the “Well Living” article 313 says that the economic organization has to aim to:
+Therefore, to eliminate poverty and social and economic exclusion for the achievement of the “Well Living”, Article 313 says that the economic organization must aim to:

 - The generation of the social product respecting individual and indigenous rights.

 - The production, distribution, and fair redistribution of wealth.

 - The reduction of inequalities of access to productive resources.

 - The industrial productive development of natural resources.